araalinetworks/api/doc/source/araalipolicy.rst

 Creating Templates
 ------------------

 Templates can be created using APIs/UI.
-Users can choose to create convert an existing app’s policy links (suggested by Araali) to templates or declarative templates from scratch.
+Users can choose to create declarative templates or convert an existing app’s policy links (suggested by Araali) to templates

 App Links to a Template
 -----------------------